datacamp/rdocumentation-app/README.md

 # RDocumentation API

+_Important notes:_

+1. Please read this [confluence page](https://datacamp.atlassian.net/wiki/spaces/PRODENG/pages/2314469377/RDocumentation) which explains the architecture of how RDocumentation works.
-_Note:_ This repo is now only used for its API.
-Please disregard all the UI code here, which now lives in [datacamp/rdocumentation-2.0](https://github.com/datacamp/rdocumentation-2.0).
+2. This repo is now only used for its API.
+Please disregard all the UI code here.
+THe UI now lives in [datacamp/rdocumentation-2.0](https://github.com/datacamp/rdocumentation-2.0).

 rdocumentation.org provides the R community with centralized, quality and easy to search documentation.